 I dressed for the sunny day in a sheer white Portofino shirt from Express over a white tank top and lightweight white jeans from Chico’s.
 The straw hat is also from Chico’s.
-The bag is one I had on my shopping site earlier this year.
 The shoes are by 1 State via Dillard’s.

 Along the way, we often stop to snap photos of interesting spots.